A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 LIMB CONNECTION COMPARISON

-If you are trying to categorize Mexican bootlegs there is roughly three different groups: Unarticulated or static ones (no picture), semi-articulated ones (2 points of articulation, S/A) or fully articulated ones with 3-5 points of articulation (F/A1-4).
+If you are trying to categorize Mexican bootlegs there is roughly three different groups: Unarticulated or static ones (no picture), semi-articulated (S/A) ones (2 points of articulation), or fully articulated (F/A 1-4) ones with 3-5 points of articulation.
 Every group has its own sub categories, which will be explained in the specialized sections.
 As mentioned we have many producers here and the variety is huge.

 Seen above is a picture that is showing roughly the different limb connections possible.
-The ball-joint was used for semi-articulated figures as well as for fully articulated figures.
+The ball-joint was used for semi-articulated figures (S/A)as well as for fully articulated figures (F/A 1).
 The limbs and sometimes head are snapped over a ball-formed joint onto the body.

-The pivot-joints can vary: Sometimes the joints is mounted to the torso and rubber-like limbs are pressed onto them (F/A2) and sometimes those are more produced like Kenner figures with a split up torso and pivot-joints to the limbs.
-(F/A3).
+The pivot-joints can vary: Sometimes the joints are mounted to the torso (F/A2) and rubber-like limbs are pressed onto them and sometimes those are more produced like Kenner figures with a split up torso and pivot-joints to the limbs (F/A3).

 F/A 1: Ball-Joint

-The F/A bootleg figures shown above were made in Mexico in the 80s and do have 3-5 articulation points (with one exception).
+The fully articulated bootleg (F/A 1a, 1b, 1d) figures shown above were made in Mexico in the 80s and do have 3-5 articulation points.
 The torsos have pins with ball shaped round ends on which the limbs and heads are simply plugged on.
 All of the figures shown above are made out of a waxy feeling plastic and are designed and painted to look like their licensed counterparts.
-The Yoda is by definition a S/A figure, but the way it is painted and made, I think it belongs into this line as well.
 The Lumat might be from a different line, because the accessories come in non Kenner colours, as well as on the other known Ewoks Logray and Wicket (not pictured here).

 The following figures are known: